efarraro/krumit/_abilities/CurseOfSilence.md

 tile_id: CurseOfSilence
 cost: -1
 image: /images/CurseOfSilence.png
+jp-JP_name: "Curse of Silence"
+jp-JP_description: "Curse.
+Can't use abilities while this is on the board.
+Pay 2 health to remove"
+jp-JP_flavor: "'Silence.
+It's beautiful, isn't it?
+Clears the mind, focuses thought.' - Rose"
+tile_id: CurseOfSilence
+cost: -1
+image: /images/CurseOfSilence.png
 es-ES_name: "Curse of Silence"
 es-ES_description: "Curse.
 Can't use abilities while this is on the board.
 Pay 2 health to remove"
 es-ES_flavor: "'Silence.
 It's beautiful, isn't it?
 Clears the mind, focuses thought.' - Rose"